 Both of which own their own so-called review site where amazingly they are always the top host with their top 10 sites.

 Siteground.com owns besthostdirectory.com

-The first thing I found was that 5 out of the 9 reviews they show cased on their site were not even hosted with ampheon.co.uk.
-Which can be explained by the fact that only a small area of the main page of the site is dedicated to hosting.
-There is no direct link to a secure support area on the main page, you have to navigate around the site to find it.
-This is a company that treats hosting as a secondary operation if even that, which can find out when you read what “out of hours” means.
+The first thing I found was that 5 out of the 9 reviews they showcased on their site were not even hosted with ampheon.co.uk.
+This can be explained by the fact that only a small area of the main page of the site is dedicated to hosting.
+There is no direct link to a secure support area on the main page; you have to navigate around the site to find it.
+This is a company that treats hosting as a secondary operation, if even that, which can find out when you read what “out of hours” means.

 “customers using this service without the appropriate support agreement will be charged £125 per hour, pro-rata to a minimum billing period of 15 minutes if an urgent response is required before the beginning of the next working day.“

-While I may not know how much the pound is compared to the dollar at this time (though I know one pound is more then one dollar) 125 pounds that sound like a lot of money compared to what other hosts would charge, when most do not for 24 / 7 service.
+While I may not know the exact conversion rate of a pound to a dollar at this time (roughly $2 is about 1 pound), 125 pounds sound like a lot of money compared to what other hosts would charge, especially since most these days offer 24 / 7 service.

 ……………. and the list goes on of hosts that at one time or another appeared on Webhostingstuff.com’s top 25 list